 Am I eligible for the Mentoring Programme?

-- You have a particular idea you want to develop into a full length play through mentoring
+- You have a specific idea you want to develop into a full-length play

-- You will be available from mid-December for eight months to work on your script regularly during monthly meetings
+- You are available from mid-December for eight months to work on your script regularly.
+This includes monthly two-hour mentoring sessions

-- You will be available on Tuesday 12 December 2017 for the programme induction and Tuesday 10 & Wednesday 11 July 2018 for the readthrough and public sharing
+- You are available on Tuesday 7 and Wednesday 8 July 2020 for the readthrough and public sharing

-- You are not a student in full-time formal education (i.e. 16 hours or more per week) at the start of the Mentoring Programme.
-Applications may be considered from individuals who are undertaking a part-time course of study.
-However, this will depend on how it relates to your course
+- You are not a student in full-time formal education (16 hours or more per week) at the start of the Mentoring Programme.
+Applications may be considered from individuals who are undertaking a part-time course of study

 Is the Mentoring Programme right for me?

-Mentoring is geared towards aspiring and emerging playwrights who might have one or more of the following:
+Mentoring is aimed towards aspiring and emerging playwrights who might have one or more of the following:

-- Some experience of developing your work in a workshop environment, through rehearsed readings or working with others to improve your skills
+- You might have had rehearsed readings of your work or worked with others to improve your skills